-10. Introduction
+1. Introduction

 The Netherlands has formulated ambitious objectives for realising the generation of sustainable, renewable energy with wind energy playing a prominent role.
-In addition to onshore wind energy, concrete objectives are formulated for offshore wind energy.
+In addition to onshore wind energy, concrete objectives have been formulated for offshore wind energy.
 These objectives have been revised and elaborated in the Energy Agreement for Sustainable Growth (SER, Energy Agreement, 2013).
-A choice has been made to achieve these objectives using a new issuance system.
+A decision has been made to achieve these objectives using a new issuance system.
 The Offshore Wind Energy Bill has entered into force to this end, which gives the State the option of issuing sites for the development of offshore wind farms.
 A wind farm site decision stipulates where and under what conditions a wind farm may be constructed and operated.
 A permit is granted after a wind farm site decision is made.
 Only the permit holder has the right to construct and operate a wind farm at the site location.
 The Water Directive contains general regulations on offshore wind energy.

 The Minister of Economic Affairs (in coordination with the Minister of Infrastructure and the Environment) is responsible for issuing sites and, for that purpose, drafts an environmental impact assessment (EIA) for each wind farm site decision.
-This document relates to the EIA for site I in the wind farm zone of Dutch Coast (south).
+This document relates to the EIA for site IV in the Hollandse Kust (zuid) Wind Farm Zone (HKZWFZ).
 The EIA describes the environmental impact of the construction, operation and decommissioning of wind turbines at that site.

-The wind turbines installed in the Dutch Coast (south) wind farm zone must be connected to the high-voltage grid.
+The wind turbines installed in the HKZWFZ must be connected to the high-voltage grid.
 TenneT is responsible for providing this connection.
-This comprises two platforms in the Dutch Coast (south) wind farm zone, the cables from these platforms to and over land, and the connection to the high-voltage grid on land.
-For the offshore grid, TenneT will carry out a separate procedure including an environmental impact assessment (EIA).
+This comprises two platforms in the HKZWFZ, the cables from these platforms to and over land, and the connection to the high-voltage grid on land.
+For the offshore grid, TenneT will carry out a separate procedure including an EIA.